deshiJo/CSCG2020/Cryptography/README.md

 The description of the challange and the fact, that we have three messages here and three public keys, with the same exponent e, made me immediately think of the chinese reminder theorem (for more information look at https://en.wikipedia.org/wiki/Chinese_remainder_theorem).

-I have used the following commands to extract the modolus N for all three public key files:
+The following commands can be used to extract the modolus N for all three public key files:

 ```
 HEX_MODULUS=$(openssl rsa -pubin -in pubkey.pem -modulus | grep 'Modulus=' |  cut -d'=' -f 2)